 Test results do not tell us very much about the natural occurrence of rabies in a locale or larger area.
 This is so because only wild animals that have had contact with a person or domestic animal are considered for testing since the purpose of testing is to decide if post-exposure measures need to be taken for the health of the public and other domestic animals

-The observations above are applicable to the table below (provided by NC Department of Health and Human Services):
+The observations above are applicable to the table example below (provided by NC Department of Health and Human Services):